DETAILED ACTION

 However, Applicant has not disclosed that having “the first tray case manufactured as a separate part from the bracket and coupled to the bracket” does anything more than produce the predictable result of providing means to mount the ice maker.
 Since it has been held that making separable parts has no patentable significance unless a new and unexpected result is produced, see MPEP 2144.04 V. C, it would have been obvious to one having ordinary skill in the art at the time the invention was made, to modify the apparatus of Son and meet the claimed limitations in order to provide the predictable results of providing means to mount the ice maker.

-Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of the combined teachings to include “wherein the transparent ice heater supplies heat to the cell to separate the ice from the cell, after the second amount of heat is supplied” in view of the teachings of Ji to reduce power usage.
+Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of the combined teachings to include “wherein the tray case is provided with the hole through which a portion of the pusher passes” in view of the teachings of Ito to easily release the ice without cracking or chipping.

-However, Boarman teaches further comprising a tray case (outer shell 500 Fig. 29) formed as a separate component to a first tray (Fig. 29 and paragraph [00119] where chill ring 508 corresponds to the first tray of Son) and disposed at one side of the first tray (upper side of chill ring 508 Figs. 29 and 35), wherein a pusher (ejector pin 475 Figs. 29-30 corresponds to the pusher of Son) is connected to the tray case (Figs. 29-30) and a portion of the pusher (lower portion of ejector pin 475 Figs. 29-30) passes through the tray case to separate ice from a cell (Figs. 26 and 29-30 where unitary mold cavity 440 corresponds to the cell of Son).
+However, Boarman teaches further comprising: a tray case (outer shell 500 Fig. 29) formed as a separate component to a first tray (Fig. 29 and paragraph [00119] where chill ring 508 corresponds to the first tray of Son’12) and disposed at one side of the first tray (upper side of chill ring 508 Figs. 29 and 35); and wherein a pusher (ejector pin 475 Figs. 29-30 corresponds to the pusher of Son’12) is connected to the tray case (Figs. 29-30) and a portion of the pusher (lower portion of ejector pin 475 Figs. 29-30) passes through the tray case to separate ice from a cell (Figs. 26 and 29-30 where unitary mold cavity 440 corresponds to the cell of Son).

 Regarding claim 9, the combined teachings teach the invention as described above but fail to explicitly teach “further comprising a first tray cover formed as a separate component to the first tray and disposed at one side of the first tray, wherein the first tray includes a contact surface in contact with the second tray and the first tray cover includes an opening formed to correspond to a shape of the cell of the first tray”.